mybackpacc-byte/qacademy-beta/README.md

 - **Teacher always sees full scores** — `score_display` setting only affects what students see
 - **New columns before new tables** — always consider adding columns to existing tables before creating new ones
 - **recalcAttempt lives in shared.js** — used by both auto grading (attempts.js) and manual grading (exams.js)
+- **Review page is a learning tool** — no personal details shown on screen; print version with name deferred
 - When doing a full rewrite of all files, always verify actual D1 column names match code before deploying

 ---